 These are based on the topic of recruitment in the opening months of the War and effect it had on the communities they left behind.
-We have delivered our workshops many locations across Scotland including Annan Museum, Edinburgh Castle, Fort George, Rozelle House and Dumfries Museum.
+We have delivered our workshops many locations across Scotland including Annan Museum, Edinburgh Castle, Fort George, Rozelle House in Ayr, Low Parks Museum in Hamilton and Dumfries Museum.

 For museums, galleries and heritage sites where the emphasis is on widening access to collections and informing and educating visitors, costumed interpretation is a medium which enhances the visitor experience for all ages and promotes informal learning.

 Through the medium of interpretive conversation and object handling we break down the barriers of formality and connect people with the past.
 Our emphasis is on encountering people and absorbing them into their surroundings so they can peek into a vanished world and enjoy the experience.

 ‘Artemis provided historical interpretation to enhance the Mary Queen of Scots Exhibition programme at the National Museum of Scotland.
 The opportunity to interact first hand with authentically costumed characters enriched the learning potential of our activities and events enabling audiences of all ages to experience and gain a deeper understanding of 16th Century Scotland’.

 Learning & Programmes Manager, National Museums Scotland

 Fascinating and so well done.
 Really enjoyed this way of finding out about history.
 My grandchildren really enjoyed hearing the stories and talking to the woman dressed up.
 She stayed in character which was brilliant too.